HiPotionQ8/XIchecklist/README.md

 ![screenshot3](https://i.imgur.com/Ex6SHRJ.png)

 - this thing is free to use/share/edit/anything i dont care what you do with it
-- need help mapping the warps_waypoints.lua correctly

-Todo Plan: (but most likely will be too lazy to do it)
+**Todo Plan**: (but most likely will be too lazy to do it)
 - titles
 - merits
 - outpost warps
 - fish stuff
 - anything that can be easily extracted from packets

+- need help mapping the warps_waypoints.lua correctly (assign numbers and #FS)
+- need help confirm the monstrosities mapping

+**Changes**:

+0.1.0 - release

+0.1.1 - added Monstrosity levels and race/job instincts

+0.1.1 - add Monstrosity variants